-4. Absence from training may only be approved by the Waterborne Response Unit Commander or the Special Operations Captain.
+4. Absence from training may only be approved by the Waterborne Response Unit

 C. Firearms Qualification

 - 1. Waterborne Response Unit members shall carry only department authorized firearms while on Waterborne Response Unit operations. - 2.
 Any member who fails to qualify with the department-issued handgun shall be removed from active status on the Waterborne Response Unit. - a.
 The member shall receive remedial training from the training unit. - b.
 Following the remedial training, the member shall be given another opportunity to qualify. - c.
 If the member is unable to qualify following remedial training, the member shall be removed from the Waterborne Response Unit.